-->

 Include the phonetic pronunciation of your name

 Another area that you may not have considered to include is the phonetic pronunciation of your name if it is unclear or your name can be pronounced in more than one way.
-Your website visitors will truly appreciate information as no one likes to call anyone by the wrong name or pronunciation of their name, especially the media.
+Your website visitors will truly appreciate information.
+Visitors do not wish to call anyone using wrong pronunciation of your name.
+This is especially important to the media as they have a responsibility to pronounce your name correctly.
+Include the phonetic pronunciation of your name in several pages such as your BIO, media bio and media kit.

 Author/expert website sections

-Each section on your author or author/expert is designed to give the visitor all the information they need to either buy your book, sample your book or hire you for a speaking, consulting or media opportunity.
-Each navigation button should have a drop down menu to organize the information and keep your author/expert website well-designed, uncluttered and easy to navigate.
+Each section on your author, expert, speaker of consultant business is designed to give the visitor all the information they need to either buy your book, sample your book or hire you for a speaking, consulting or media opportunity.
+Each navigation button should have a drop down menu to organize the information and keep your author/expert/speaker/consultant website well-designed, uncluttered and easy to navigate.
 Pages to consider including on your website if appropriate for your goals.

 Home Page